By Tim Lambert

 In the 1920s Argentina was the 7th richest country in the world.
 However Argentina, like the rest of the world, was affected by the Wall Street Crash.

 In 1930 the army staged a coup and General Jose F. Uriburu became president of Argentina.
-Uriburu called an election in 1931 (although a major party, the Radical Party was banned from taking part).
+Uriburu called an election in 1931 (although a major party, the Radical Party was banned from participating).
 Another election was held in 1937.
 Despite many accusations of electoral fraud, Roberto Ortiz became president with Ramon Castillo as vice-president.
 Ill health forced Ortiz to hand over power to Castillo in 1940.
 However, in 1943 the army staged another coup.

 Modern Argentina